derekross/zappix/CONTEXT.md

 - Implements Path Aliases with `@/` prefix for cleaner imports
 - Uses Vite for fast development and production builds
 - Component-based architecture with React hooks
-- Default connection to one Nostr relay for best performance
+- Uses outbox model for intelligent relay routing based on user relay lists (NIP-65)
 - Comprehensive provider setup with NostrLoginProvider, QueryClientProvider, and custom AppProvider
 - **Never use the `any` type**: Always use proper TypeScript types for type safety